 Kenilworth Pitcher, ca. 1891

 This is a Pitcher.
+It was manufactured by Henry Alcock & Co..
 It is dated ca. 1891 and we acquired it in 1999.
 Its medium is glazed earthenware with transfer-printed decoration.
 It is a part of the Product Design and Decorative Arts department.

 These ceramic objects are examples of the types of aesthetically sophisticated wares available to those with a modest income.
 All feature elements of Japanese design vocabulary: cranes, flowering branches, fans, mountainous landscapes, arabesque patterns, medallions, cross-hatched decoration, waves, an asymmetrical arrangement, and more.

 This object was

 Gift of the Brooklyn Museum of Art, Paul F. Walter Collection.

 H x W x D: 22.8 x 21.8 x 13.2 cm (9 x 8 9/16 x 5 3/16in.)

 On base, partially rubbed: "KENILWO[...] / H. ALC[...] / COBR[...] / ENGL[...]; raised impression: diamond shaped sheild with illegible text; scratched: "30"

 Kenilworth Pitcher, ca. 1891; Manufactured by Henry Alcock & Co.
 (United Kingdom); England; glazed earthenware with transfer-printed decoration; H x W x D: 22.8 x 21.8 x 13.2 cm (9 x 8 9/16 x 5 3/16in.); Gift of the Brooklyn Museum of Art, Paul F. Walter Collection; 1999-42-6

 This object was previously on display as a part of the exhibition Passion for the Exotic: Japonism.